mcv-m6-video/mcv-m6-2021-team6/README.md

 * _Sergi García Sarroca_ - g.garcia.sarroca@gmail.com - [SoftonCV](https://github.com/SoftonCV)
 * _Isaac Pérez Sanz_ - rv.antoni@hotmail.com - [ipesanz](https://github.com/ipesanz)

+## Project DEscription:

+This project is related to basic concepts and techniques related to video sequences mainly for surveillance applications.
+It contains the work of the authors along 5 weeks achieving different objectives:

+- The use of statistical models to estimate the background information of the video sequence.
+- Use of deep learning techniques to detect the foreground.
+- Use optical flow estimations and compensations.
+- Track detections.
+- Analyze system performance evaluation.

 # Week 1: Evaluation Metrics:

 Main Tasks: